Stefan-Ilic/stefan-ilic.com/_posts/2019-02-27-burger-critics-2.md

 ## Taste of Desserts Score: 6,60

 I have a huge sweet tooth, but I quit most sugar a few months ago, meaning the burger nights out are always special for me in that regard.
-The problem is that because of by abstinence, every dessert tastes like heaven, and I need to go deep inside me and evaluate if it was really that tasty.
+The problem is that because of my abstinence, every dessert tastes like heaven, and I need to go deep inside me and evaluate if it was really that tasty.
 That being said, I do believe their brownie and ice cream are worth having, so knock yourselves out.
 Friend/enemy Marcel took a different route and ordered the banana milkshake, and he gave it 8 points so it must be good, but the ordered it because he couldn't stomach a _real_ dessert, so his opinion doesn't count.

 ## Atmosphere Score: 5,80